dandi/handbook/docs/60_initialize_vendors.md

 • **AWS**

-Provides storage buckets, as well as domain management, for resourcees across the DANDI ecosystem
+Provides storage buckets, as well as domain management, for resources across the DANDI ecosystem

 • **GitHub**